Connorelsea/proform/README.md

 4. *Thinking even crazier, this could allow us to share forms across applications.
 Consider an abstract sign up form with many standard user options.
 Use a primitive set of Inputs that will be defined in each target application.
 Form structure is the same across, but `<this.Input>` resolves to different things when in different contexts*

 This is also not the only way.
 Co-locating the structure of a custom input in a specific form class is also powerful.
 Want to edit the structure of a custom input used for a single form - easy after co-location.

+### Testing

+How to test the forms you create using this library.
+Coming soon

 ### Other